t2ne/tts-playground/README.md

 ## Download Vosk Model (Done on Setup by Default)

-Download the Portuguese small model and place it under `models/`:
+Download the small model and place it under `models/`:

 ```bash
 # Using wget